-The charity has applied Update Bulletin 1 as published on 2 February 2016 and does not include a cash flow statement on the grounds that it is applying FRS 102 Section 1A.
+The Charity does not include a cash flow statement on the grounds that it is applying FRS 102 Section 1A.

 Judgements and key sources of estimation uncertainty

 Estimates and judgements are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.